LennartFr/Blockchain-at-Galvanize/README.md

        http://bit.ly/2zORhrC

     Creating peer0.org1.example.com ...
        Comment: A Peer is a node that validates and commits transactions and maintains the state and a copy of the ledger.

-       Every peer stors the data of the blockchain in its container.
+       Every peer stores the data of the blockchain in its container.
        In a production envirement this container has a volume (mounted folder) to a real hard drive, NAS, SAN or any other storage that you may use.
 Otherwise if the container is stopped all the data that was in the container will be gone.